applied-bioinformatics/An-Introduction-To-Applied-Bioinformatics/book/fundamentals/phylogeny-reconstruction.md

 UPGMA starts with a distance matrix, and works through the following steps to create a tree.

 **Step 1**: Find the smallest distance in the matrix and define a clade containing only those members.
 Draw that clade, and set the total length of the branch connecting the tips to the distance between the tips.
+The distance between each tip and the node connecting them should be half of the distance between the tips.

 **Step 2**: Create a new distance matrix with an entry representing the new clade created in step 1.

 **Step 3**: Calculate the distance matrix entries for the new clade as the mean distance from each of the tips of the new clade to all other tips in the *original* distance matrix.